joeyverbeke/gradi-calibrate/README.md

    uv pip install -r requirements.txt
    ```

-   (For now the only runtime dependency is `pyserial`; add additional packages to `requirements.txt` as the project grows.)
+   (Runtime dependencies include `pyserial` for USB comms and `simpleaudio` for optional local playback; add additional packages to `requirements.txt` as the project grows.)

 ### Running